tensorpack/tensorpack/docs/tutorial/callback.md

 * After the training (e.g. send the model somewhere, send a message to your phone)

-By writing callbacks to implement these tasks, you can reuse the code as long as you're using tensorpack trainers.
+By writing callbacks to implement these tasks, you can reuse the code as long as you are using tensorpack trainers.
 For example, these are the callbacks I used when training a ResNet:

 ```python